ryanalbrecht/cbSchedulerViewer/README.md

 ## Introduction

-This is a module you can drop into your coldbox to get a nicely formatted overview of the tasks the were registered using the coldbox scheduler
+This is a module you can drop into your coldbox to get a nicely formatted overview of the tasks the were registered using the coldbox scheduler.

+This module should be considered experimetal, so use at your own risk until further development has been done.

 ## Requirements